What is TMS Therapy?

 Is MagVita TMS therapy covered by my insurance?

-Most major insurance companies and Medicare approved TMS for major depression in Tennessee.
+All major insurance companies and Medicare approved TMS for major depression in Tennessee.
+Only TennCare will not cover it.
 There are certain requirements or pre-certification for TMS which vary from one insurance to another.
 Generally the patient must have major depression and have either failed or had too many side effects to at least 4 antidepressants.
 Some insurance also requires a course of psychotherapy/counseling.

 Is TMS Therapy a good alternative for patients who cannot tolerate the side effects associated with antidepressant medications?